kormax/osaifu-keitai-google-pixel/README.md

 > I take **NO RESPONSIBILITY** for your actions in case you go forward and fail.

 > **Warning**
-> It might seem simpler than it looks.
+> Anything can go wrong at any time.
+Everything looks much easier than it ends up in the end.
-**I've personally had bricked** (but thankfully recovered) my device when unrooting even though i've followed the tutorial step by step (cause Google Flashing Utility crashed during the process).
+**I've personally had bricked** (but thankfully recovered) my device when unrooting even though i've followed the tutorial step by step.

 > **Warning**
 > **I won't** provide a detailed step-by-step guide to discoruage people lacking enough understanding from trying and breaking their devices.